garyburke888/the_performance_academy_v1/TESTING.md

 14. Complete order.
 15. Loading animation should be displayed.
 16. Checkout success page should be shown.
-17. If real email address was used, confirmation email should be recieved.
+17. If real email address was used, confirmation email should be received.

 ### Discount - correct application
 1. Open web browser.